-NE corner of 1st St. and Ivinson St.
+NE corner of 1st St. and Ivinson Ave.

 Built in 1889 by J.F.
 Hesse, this building operated as a dance hall until George Phillips purchased it and converted it into the Phillips Hotel.
 As with many early railroad hotels in Laramie, the upstairs portion was partitioned into several small rooms and used as a brothel.
 Later renovations removed most of these rooms, but several were retained by the bookstore which now occupies the second floor.

-Cross to the other side of Ivinson St. and return east to 2nd St. Look across 2nd St. and note buildings on the east side of 2nd St.
+Cross to the other side of Ivinson Ave. and return east to 2nd St. Look across 2nd St. and note buildings on the east side of 2nd St.

 25. First State Bank Building

-SE corner of 2nd St. and Ivinson St.
+SE corner of 2nd St. and Ivinson Ave.

-Built in 1885 to house one of Laramie’s first banks, the building still contains the original vaults.
-While no longer a bank, the building now serves as a continuation of downtown Laramie’s long tradition of supporting local artisans and entrepreneurs.
+Built in 1876.
+For many years it was a book and stationary store, until it was completely rebuilt in 1910 to house the First State Bank.
+The bank failed during the Great Depression, and the building still contains the original vaults.
+The building now serves as a continuation of downtown Laramie’s long tradition of supporting local artisans and entrepreneurs.
 Today, a gunsmith operates the building.

 26. Simon Durlacher Building